 This marvellously witty little film was made by writer-director John Sayles.
-Today John Sayles is one of America’s foremost independent filmmakers with the likes of the brilliant Matewan (1987) and the highly acclaimed likes of Passion Fish (1992), The Secret of Roan Inish (1994), Lone Star (1996), Men with Guns (1997), Limbo (1999), Sunshine State (2002), Case de los Babys (2003), Silver City (2004) and Honeydripper (2007).
-Up until making The Brother from Another Planet, Sayles had made money writing B movies for Roger Corman, including genre movies such as Piranha (1978), Alligator (1980), Battle Beyond the Stars (1980) and The Howling (1980).
+Today Sayles is one of America’s foremost independent filmmakers with the likes of the brilliant Matewan (1987) and the highly acclaimed likes of Passion Fish (1992), The Secret of Roan Inish (1994), Lone Star (1996), Men with Guns (1997), Limbo (1999), Sunshine State (2002), Case de los Babys (2003), Silver City (2004), Honeydripper (2007), Amigo (2010) and Go For Sisters (2013).
+Up until making The Brother from Another Planet, Sayles had made money writing B movies for Roger Corman and other studios, including genre movies such as Piranha (1978), Alligator (1980), Battle Beyond the Stars (1980) and The Howling (1981).
 Sayles debuted as director with the competently made gangster film Lady in Red (1979) and the teen drama Baby It’s You (1982).
 Such work allowed him to break out as an independent with The Brother from Another Planet, which he made for a mere $400,000, most of it bankrolled out of his own pocket.

 The Brother from Another Planet jumps on the alien visitors trend inspired by Steven Spielberg and E.T. – The Extra-Terrestrial (1982).
 (John Sayles had signed on to write the script for Steven Spielberg’s abandoned alien visitors film Night Skies just before this).
 Here, Sayles’ spin is to take E.T. out of the suburbs and into Harlem.
 It is E.T. with a hip urban social conscience – the alien here is not so much a wide-eyed anthropomorph come to touch the empty lives of the young at heart but akin to Peter Sellers’s Chauncy Gardener in Being There (1979).
 Joe Morton (who in his subsequent bit parts has never been better than he has here) is written as a wide-eyed Candide set up to wander through the film in mute, blank-faced deadpan taking on the absurdities of our culture – asked to point the way to the subway he jerks his thumb at the floor; buying a record he throws the vinyl away but keeps the picture on the sleeve.